MathieuFortune/mathieufortune.github.io/_posts/2024-09-06-design-sprint.md

 Synthesizing insights from all previous sprint stages, I developed a comprehensive flowchart diagram that formed the backbone of our 6-month decarbonization roadmap.
 This flowchart connected our proposed solutions into a coherent, actionable plan, illustrating how different features and touchpoints would work together to address user needs and business objectives.

-{% include figures.html images="/images/illus-design-sprint-uflow.png" alt="Flowchart diagram of potential feature set" tier="full" %}
+{% include figures.html images="/images/illus-design-sprint-uflow.png" alt="Flowchart diagram of potential feature set" tier="wide" %}

 {% include eyebrow.html label="Decide" heading="Wireframes" %}